berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 to insure that each new frame is completely rendered before it is made visible.

-If dpy and drawable are the display and drawable for the call- ing thread's current context, glXSwapBuffers performs an implicit glFlush().
-Subsequent OpenGL commands can be issued immediately, but will not be executed until the buffer swapping has completed, typi- cally during vertical retrace of the display monitor.
+If dpy and drawable are the display and drawable for the calling thread's current context, glXSwapBuffers performs an implicit glFlush().
+Subsequent OpenGL commands can be issued immediately, but will not be executed until the buffer swapping has completed, typically during vertical retrace of the display monitor.

 If drawable is not a valid GLX drawable, glXSwapBuffers generates a GLXBadDrawable error.
-If dpy and drawable are the display and draw- able associated with the calling thread's current context, and if drawable is a window that is no longer valid, a GLXBadCurrentWindow error is generated.
+If dpy and drawable are the display and drawable associated with the calling thread's current context, and if drawable is a window that is no longer valid, a GLXBadCurrentWindow error is generated.